Skip to content

 <template>

-<!-- Force dark theme for this section -->
+<!-- Force default theme in dark mode for this section -->

-<div data-theme="dark" class="promo-section">
+<div data-theme="default" data-theme-mode="dark" class="promo-section">

 <h2>Section with Forced Theme</h2>